-The Natural rate is mainly composed of frictional and structural unemployment, therefore, factors that affect these types of unemployment will alter the natural rate.
+The Natural rate of unemployment is mainly composed of frictional and structural unemployment.
+Therefore, factors that affect these types of unemployment will alter the natural rate.

 A key factor affecting structural unemployment is the geographical and occupational mobility of labour.
-If workers were more mobile this would help reduce unemployment caused by a mismatch of skills and geographical location.
-For example, in the past decade, the north south divide has been reduced in the UK, this is due to regeneration in areas, which used to suffer high unemployment.
-New industries have taken the place of former heavy industry which have closed down, this has enabled a reduction in geographical unemployment.
+If workers were more mobile, this would help reduce unemployment caused by a mismatch of skills and geographical location.
+For example, in the past decade, the north-south divide has been reduced in the UK, this is due to regeneration in areas, which used to suffer high unemployment.
+New industries have taken the place of former heavy industry which has closed down, this has enabled a reduction in geographical unemployment.

-If workers became more skilled through education and retraining this would help reduce occupational immobility’s.
-To some extent the New Deal has helped retrain workers and give them the necessary skills to be effective in the labour market thus reducing structural unemployment.
+If workers become more skilled through education and retraining this would help reduce occupational immobility’s.
+To some extent, the New Deal has helped retrain workers and give them the necessary skills to be effective in the labour market thus reducing structural unemployment.

 Another potential cause of the natural rate is the Hysteresis hypothesis.
 This states that if unemployment increases (e.g. during a recession) then it is likely to remain high for a considerable period.
 This is because workers become de-motivated and deskilled whilst remaining unemployed and therefore find it difficult to get a job in the future.
 For example, after the recession of 1981, unemployment in the UK stayed close to 3 million for a long period despite a long period of growth.
 However, this didn’t happen after the 1991 recession.